 MRD testing is recommended by clinical practice guidelines

 MRD assessment is recognized as an essential metric to inform and enhance treatment decisions throughout treatment in a growing number of lymphoid malignancies.
-International clinical practice guidelines recommend assessing MRD at multiple time points during treatment and maintenance in both multiple myeloma and ALL, and include NGS as a testing method option.[3,6]
+International clinical practice guidelines recommend assessing MRD at multiple time points during treatment and maintenance in CLL, multiple myeloma, and B-ALL, and include NGS as a testing method option.[3,6]

 NCCN Clinical Practice Guidelines In Oncology (NCCN Guidelines®) incorporate MRD testing as a Category 2A recommendation for myeloma patients.